adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 ## What is SUSE CAP

 * SUSE **C**loud **A**pplication **P**lattform
-* CloudFoundry on SUSE CaasP or native K8s
+* Cloud Foundry on SUSE CaasP or native K8s
 * installed and configured via Helm Charts
 * Hosting of cf applications
 * specifically for stateless/12f apps